dxenia/dxenia/README.md

 ## About Me
-📍  Born and raised in Italy, now based in Malmö, Sweden. <br />
 🎨  Passionate about generative art in coding. <br />
 🌻  Focus on JavaScript and its related technologies. <br />
 🦋  Attentive to details with a beginner's mindset.
 Curiosity as the top priority, always! <br />